top of page

 what I offer

+Connection with the earth is at the core of ecotherapy, which typically fuses mindfulness and psychotherapy outside in nature, to restore emotional, physical, and mental well-being.
 Ecotherapy is structured and involves targeted interventions to achieve a specific goal, rather than just being “therapy outdoors”.
-It can be delightfully spontaneous and take many forms including walking and talking outdoors; being creative; doing activities such as gardening or learning horticulture; being active; practising mindfulness and celebrating being in the “here and now”.
+It can be delightfully spontaneous and take many forms including walking and talking outdoors; being creative & active; practising mindfulness and celebrating the “here and now”.

 “You didn’t come into this world.
 You came out of it, like a wave from the ocean.
 You are not a stranger here.”
 Alan Watts

-art therapy
+art and eco-art therapy

 Art therapy is suitable for a wide variety of clients, and may suit those who sometimes find other therapies difficult.

-A blend of ecotherapy with art therapy which incorporates creativity, mindfulness and psychotherapy in nature, eco-art therapy helps to connect people with the outdoors in order to promote healing and improved mental health.
 Being creative may involve using the environment as inspiration to create images, or the use of found or natural materials such as wood, leaves or clay to make things outdoors which reflect the inner world.
 Eco-art therapy can instil a sense of wholeness and belonging and make us feel more ‘at home’ in the world.
 See my Gallery for some examples of recent eco art from sessions.

 bottom of page